Sundarti Supriyanto: Bukit Merah double murders

-According to Sundarti, after grabbing ahold of a rope, she strangled Ng with the rope during the course of the fight, and she did so with more strength than she initially did as she kept on thinking about Ng’s sadistic behaviour and the humiliation she went through under Ng’s treatment, which made her more angrier than ever.
+According to Sundarti, after grabbing ahold of a rope, she strangled Ng with the rope during the course of the fight, doing so with more strength than she initially did, as her thoughts about Ng’s sadistic behaviour and the humiliation she went through under Ng’s treatment made her angrier than ever.
 She stopped after Ng became limp, and as the maid was just about to stand up and try to calm the two children down, Ng suddenly kicked her on the leg and caused Sundarti to lose balance and fall.
 Ng then threw a kettle of boiling water at the maid and took a knife and tried to stab her.
 Sundarti, who was scalded by the hot water, was said to have carried Ng’s elder daughter Crystal Poh and used her as a human shield against the attacking Ng, who persisted using the knife to stab at Sundarti, and these blows allegedly landed on Crystal’s chest.
 After the little girl got stabbed, Sundarti somehow managed to overpower Ng and during the scuffle, inflicted several mortal blows onto Ng and finally killed her.

 After the murders, Sundarti finally calmed down and she thought of using fire to get rid of the evidence, and wanted to commit suicide by burning herself due to her fear of getting arrested and facing capital punishment.
 This led to her having to go hire a taxi and go to buy petrol from a petrol station.
 She also bought two lighters from a woman smoking nearby the block and thus set alight the office after pouring petrol all over the office and its possessions.

-Still, even though she was ready to leave herself to die, Sundarti decided to protect Leon (who was still alive at that time) from the fire and thus took him out of the burning office, where a few witnesses had gathered outside it and called an ambulance and firemen to put out the fire and bring the maid and boy to hospital.
+Still, even though she was ready to leave herself to die, Sundarti decided to protect Leon (who was still alive at that time) from the fire and thus took him out of the burning office, where a few witnesses had gathered outside, and called an ambulance and firemen to put out the fire and bring the maid and boy to hospital.

 Initially, in the hospital, to several witnesses and the police, Sundarti gave a false account that it was a group of black-clothed, masked men who went into the office and set fire in it, causing the fire to kill Ng and Crystal.
-It was only on 10 June 2002, when the police decided to arrest Sundarti as a suspect and charged her with murder after the autopsy results contained the discovery of the stab wounds on Ng and her daughter.
+It was only on 10 June 2002, when autopsy results showed stab wounds on Ng and her daughter, that the police decided to arrest Sundarti as a suspect and charge her with murder.